TGSpring/CrackingCodeInterviewPractice/README.md

 ## **Repository Structure**

 Each chapter is represented by a directory, with solutions to individual questions organized in relevant files.
+Each .java file has an explantion of the each solution at the bottom of the file.

 ## **Why I am doing this:**